Billing Rules (Advanced)

 Purpose:

-Applies a scaling factor to the billed quantity, optionally bounded by a cap.
+Applies a scaling factor to the billed quantity, optionally after a specified threshold.
+This allows for percentage-based adjustments to charges, such as discounts or penalties.

 How it works:

-- If a cap is provided, scaling applies only if usage exceeds the cap
+- If a threshold is provided, scaling is applied only to the amount of usage that exceeds the threshold

-- If no cap is provided, scaling always applies
+- If no threshold is provided, scaling always applies

 - Scaling occurs before final billing